sogaiu/tree-sitter-clojure/doc/makefile.md

 My impression is that Node.js seems to have had relatively speaking, little regard for backward compatibility (though perhaps this is no longer true?).
-Another point is that they seem to insist on retiring older versions within fairly short periods.
 It's possible that `tree-sitter` doesn't use (and hasn't used) features that changed over time, but I don't know.

+Another point though is that they seem to insist on retiring older versions within fairly short periods.
+Being forced to upgrade in such a manner doesn't seem great.

 AFAIK, the only reason we need the `node` binary at this point is because `tree-sitter` uses it to generate `src/parser.c` and friends.